MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-supported-platforms.md

 ---
 # Supported Platforms for Microsoft R Server

-This article specifies supported operating systems, distributions, and database platforms for all supported versions of Microsoft R, Revolution R Server, and Revolution R Workstation.
+This article specifies supported operating systems, distributions, and database platforms for all supported versions of Microsoft R Server, Revolution R Server, and Revolution R Workstation.

+## Microsoft R Server 9.0.1

+This release of R Server is built atop of _Microsoft R Open for Microsoft R Server 3.2.2_, which is based on R-3.2.2.

+**Operating Systems (64-Bit only)**

+- Windows 7 SP1, Windows 8.1, Windows 10, Windows Server 2012 R2, and Windows Server 2016
+- Red Hat Enterprise Linux (RHEL) and CentOS 6.x and 7.x
+- SUSE Linux Enterprise Server 11 (SLES11)
+- Ubuntu 14.x and 16.x

+**Microsoft R Server for Teradata**

+- Teradata Database 14.10, 15.00, 15.10
+- Operating System: SLES11

+**Microsoft R Server for Hadoop and Spark**

+- Hadoop Distributions: Cloudera CDH 5.5-5.8, Hortonworks HDP 2.3-2.5, MapR 5.0-5.2
+- Operating Systems: RHEL 6.x and 7.x, SUSE SLES11, Ubuntu 14.x and 16.x (except for Ubuntu with Cloudera Parcel install)
+- Spark versions: 1.5.0-1.6.1 and 2.0.
+Not all supported versions of Hadoop include a supported level of Spark.
+Specifically, HDP must be at least 2.3.4 to get a supported level of Spark.

+Operationalization features (formerly known as DeployR) is integrated into R Server and has no separate installation requirements.

+R Server for SQL Server is a SQL Server enterprise feature.
+Hardware and software requirements for the enterprise edition is documented in SQL Server technical documentation.
+For more information, see [Hardware and Software Requirements for Installing SQL Server](https://msdn.microsoft.com/library/ms143506.aspx#Processor, Memory, and Operating System Requirements).

 ## Microsoft R Server 8.0.5